fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> @Fredrik Christenson Thank you for your response.I was asked about my React experince today.There was a freelance job, recriuter wanted to know how many years I had worked with React.I had to admit that you my React experience cannot be listed in years.Maybe I have overlooked the importance of React in the job market.
+I have used to do my frontend using WebComponents and a custom element factory library.
+It has worked quite well, but I do acknowledge that for other developers' sake you should use some standard tools.
+I have been thinking what I should do as a React learning project.
+I have one fairly complex spa project that I could take and write a React version of it.
+What would you recommend to learn?
+Is Redux used a lot with React?
+I got also asked of GraphQL experience, so I guess I could integrate that in the project as well.
+What do you think?

 > Fredrik, what kind of React project would you consider hard/advanced?
 How would you rank for example phpmyadmin or a site like Youtube, should they be built with React?

 > Hey Fredrik.
 I have a weird theoretical question.
 Do you think we will ever get to the point where web development is so mature that the invention of new frameworks and libraries will slow down ?
 Will we ever get to the point where web development, specifically frontend has a standard of best practices that the community follows ?